eloone/symbol-typer/DOC.md

 };

 ```
 The first defined symbol wins.
 In this configuration, * will be replaced by a star and never by a smiley.

-	* Character escape : if you want to not replace a character that should be replace, precede it with `\`.
-		Example : `'\*'` will not be replaced.

 #### `onTyped` : Optional